pallet/pallet/README.md

 ## Usage

+The main [documentation][docs] is on the [PalletOps][palletops] site.

-There is an introductory [screencast](http://www.youtube.com/hugoduncan#p/u/1/adzMkR0d0Uk), showing a basic node configuration, and starting and stopping a node.
+There is a (somewhat dated) introductory [screencast][screencast], showing a basic node configuration, and starting and stopping a node.

 ## Quickstart

-See the
-[basic usage][basicdemo] example in the [pallet-examples basic][basic] project.
+See the [basic usage][basicdemo] example in the [pallet-examples basic][basic] project.
+Other examples show usage for infrastructure automation, application deployment and cloudops.

 For general help getting started with Clojure, see this [guide][cljstart].